 Key takeaways

 The logistics technology market comprises businesses involved in the development of software for logistics and supply chain applications.
-Players typically also provide associated hardware (e.g. GPS trackers) and services (e.g. maintenance), serving as one-stop-shops.
-We segmented the European market by offering into (i) fleet telematics, (ii) logistics-focused ERP, (iii) transport management software and (iv) parcel delivery and e-commerce software.
+Players typically also provide associated hardware (e.g. GPS trackers) and services (e.g. maintenance), serving as one-stop shops.
+We segmented the European market by offering into (i) transport management software, (ii) parcel delivery & e-commerce, (iii) fleet telematics technology and (iv) logistics-focused ERP.

-Overall, the European logistics technology market remains fragmented.
-Large international players lead the pack in more mature segments (e.g. transport management software), with smaller local champions and incumbents with specialised niche offerings (e.g. post-purchase logistics software) making up the remainder of the competitive landscape.
-Consolidation has been picking up in recent years as scale becomes increasingly important in this winner-takes-most market.
-In the long run, the anticipation is that non-differentiated mid-market players will be pushed out of business, while giants and niche specialists will retain their right to exist (interview by Gain.pro).
+Overall, the European logistics technology market remains fragmented, mainly due to logistics regional character and preference for local providers among end-users.
+Large international players lead in more mature segments, like transport management software and logistics ERP, while local champions and niche specialists are more prevalent in fleet telematics and parcel delivery markets.
+Consolidation has been picking up in recent years as scale becomes increasingly important in the winner-takes-most market.
+In the long run, the anticipation is that non-differentiated mid-market players will be pushed out of business, while at-scale incumbents and niche specialists will prevail (interview by Gain.pro).

 Company benchmarking